pedwoo/matrix_transposition/README.md

 The repository containing all the code for the project can be found here [Github link](https://github.com/pedwoo/matrix_transposition.git).
 After downloading the code (or cloning through the link), if not already installed, install gcc compiler.
 On a Linux machine this can simply be done from a command prompt, while on Windows third-party software is required.
 Since testing was also done on a Windows machine MinGW was used.
 The specific configurations for MinGW can be found in the `utils` folder of the repository.
 The file in there was obtained by running the following command: `mingw-get list mingw-components.txt`.
 To reproduce the instance of MinGW, complete the installation through the installer, then in a command prompt use `mingw-get install <package-name>` to install the different packages.

+To reproduce the results on the Unitn cluster (supposing one has access to it, of course), the code in the folder `cluster code` can just be copied and pasted alongside the `matrix_transposition.pbs` file, which will compile and run automatically all the scripts.
+Additionally, the contents of `.bashrc` should be copied or merged into an existing equal file in the cluster directory.

 ## 8. References